 St. Mary's School provides an aftercare program to meet the needs of working parents and staff.
 After school care is provided for students from dismissal time until 5:30.
 There is a fee for this service.
 Structured time will include snack, recreation and quiet study time.
-When picking a child up, use the main entrance of school and ring the bell to be let in.
-Make sure you report directly to the Library as they will be expecting you.
+When picking a child up, go to the main entrance of school and ring the bell.
+Your child will be brought to the front door.
 Registration for Extended Care may be made on registration day or in the school office.
 All St. Mary's School rules and regulations apply to Extended Care.